-The information in this document that relates to Mineral Resources in relation to the Burke Graphite Project is extracted from the following ASX market announcement made by the Strike Resources Limited on:
+The information in this announcement that relates to Mineral Resources is extracted from the following ASX market announcement made by the Strike Resources Limited on:

-13 November 2017: Maiden Mineral Resource Estimate Confirms Burke Project as One of the World's Highest Grade Natural Graphite Deposits
+• 13 November 2017: Maiden Mineral Resource Estimate Confirms Burke Project as One of the World's Highest Grade Natural Graphite Deposits

-The information in the original announcement (including the CSA Global MRE Technical Summary in Annexure A) that relates to in situ Mineral Resources for the Burke Graphite Project is based on information compiled by Mr Grant Louw under the direction and supervision of Dr Andrew Scogings, who are both full-time employees of CSA Global Pty Ltd. Dr Scogings takes overall responsibility for this information.
+The information in the original announcement (including the CSA Global MRE Technical Summary in Annexure A) that relates to in-situ Mineral Resources for the Burke Graphite Project is based on information compiled by Mr Grant Louw under the direction and supervision of Dr Andrew Scogings, who are both full-time employees of CSA Global Pty Ltd. Dr Scogings takes overall responsibility for this information.
 Dr Scogings is a Member of the Australian Institute of Geoscientists (AIG) and the Australasian Institute of Mining and Metallurgy (AusIMM) and has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Mineral Resources and Ore Reserves" (JORC Code).
 The Company confirms that it is not aware of any new information or data that materially affects the information included in the original market announcement.
 The Company confirms that the form and context in which the Competent Person's findings are presented have not been materially modified from the original market announcement.

-The information in this document that relates to metallurgical test work in relation to the Burke Graphite Project is extracted from the following ASX market announcements made by the Strike Resources Limited on:
+The information in this announcement that relates to metallurgical test work is extracted from the following ASX market announcements made by the Strike Resources Limited on: